CAPTIVA TRIAL - StrokeNet

 STUDY OVERVIEW:

-CAPTIVA is a two-stage Phase III, double-blind randomized trial conducted in subjects age 30 and older with a symptomatic infarct attributed to 70-99% stenosis of a major intracranial artery: carotid artery, middle cerebral artery (M1 or M2), vertebral artery (V4), basilar artery, posterior cerebral artery (P1), or anterior cerebral artery (A1).
-The study will enroll up to 1,683 subjects at over 100 StrokeNet and non-StrokeNet sites over a 4-year period.
-Subjects with will be randomized 1:1:1 to one year of treatment with:
+CAPTIVA is a two-stage prospective, randomized, double-blinded, clinical trial conducted in subjects age 30 and older with a symptomatic infarct attributed to 70-99% stenosis of a major intracranial artery: carotid artery, middle cerebral artery (M1 or M2), vertebral artery (V4), basilar artery, posterior cerebral artery (P1), or anterior cerebral artery (A1).
+CAPTIVA will enroll up to 1,683 subjects at over 100 US sites.

 Meet the CAPTIVA Investigators